imDema/DeMartiniDuico-sw2/ITD/README.md

 - **[R17]** Customers shall be able to specify the categories of items they intend to buy
 - **[R18]** The system shall keep track of the number of customers visiting the Shop on a Department basis

+> Note: the Progressive Web Application and the camera features only work with HTTPS

 ## Adopted frameworks and languages

 ### Rust language